DArK-AR/DArK-AR/README.md

 - 📫 How to reach me
 -    Contact on my whatsapp number 9105802972
 - 😄 Pronouns: He
-- ⚡ Fun fact: is build application like writing Application
+- ⚡ Fun fact: is build application like writing Application tactics

 <!---
 DArK-AR/DArK-AR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.